Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 It's christmas time so I am taking it a bit slower but still doing it.
 Starting over on the neetcode 250 The idea is to finish it before February
 Doing arrays.
 Did a medium first try under 10 minutes.
-Did 3 so far today
+Did 5/6 depending on assemsent stuff so far today
 Did 1 assesment for Micrsoft today.
 Got some weird algorithm thing but got optimal time.
+Did another assesment as well.